How NOT to Sell to Major Retailersadmin

 As a matter of fact, retail buyers are so adept at keeping their doors closed that approaching them can be a very disheartening and exhaustive experience – you might feel like giving up, but don’t!

-If you’re feeling like the chap above in your quest to have your products selected by retail buyers, let us help you by outlining a simple process… I mean, you could always pick up the phone to NCD and we’ll do it for you!
+If you’re feeling like the chap above in your quest to have your products selected by retail buyers, let us help you by outlining a simple sales process… I mean, you could always pick up the phone to NCD and we’ll do it for you!

 Step 1: Find the right people